Pregnancy Discrimination Attorneys in Pasadena, California

 California Law Protects Your Right to Take Pregnancy Leave

-As a pregnant worker, there are several state laws that protect your right to take leave from work for the birth of a child or to recover from a pregnancy-related disability.
-The following laws allow you to take time off of work for reasons related to your pregnancy:
+The following laws allow you to take time off work for reasons related to your pregnancy:

 The California Family Rights Act